geoagentic

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool finds nearby places on OpenStreetMap (cafes, ATMs, shops, parks), distinguishing it from sibling tools like geo-geocode, geo-route, and geo-isochrone.
+The description clearly states 'Find nearby places on OpenStreetMap (cafes, ATMs, shops, parks, etc.)' with specific verb and resource.
+It lists use cases and explicitly states what it is NOT for, distinguishing it from sibling tools like geo-geocode and geo-isochrone.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.